 Pursuant to Art.
 6 para.
 1 S. 1 (f) GDPR, we rely on social plugins of social networks (e.g., Facebook, Twitter, Google+) in order to make our company better known.
 The underlying commercial purpose is deemed a legitimate interest within the meaning of the GDPR.
 Responsibility for ensuring an operation that is compliant with data protection lies with the respective providers.
 These plugins are integrated by us by way of the so-called two-click method to protect visitors to our website in the best possible way.

-f) Affiliate programmes from Amazon.de, Hatch and others
+b) Affiliate programmes from Amazon.de, and functionalities from Pricespieder and others

-In addition, EIZO cooperates as a partner with online retailers in order to display to you, the user, webshops that sell EIZO products.
+ii) In addition, EIZO cooperates as a partner with online retailers in order to display to you, the user, webshops that sell EIZO products.
 These include the retailers displayed on the product details pages after clicking the ‘Buy’ button.
 You, the user, will be rerouted to the website of the online retailer when you click their logo.
-This service is provided either by direct forwarding or by HATCH B.V., which is headquartered in the Netherlands (Weerdestein 117-II, 1083 GH Amsterdam, NL).
+This is done via either a direct redirect or via the provider PriceSpider, whose operator is based in the USA, NeuIntel, LLC 20 Pacifica, Suite 1000 Irvine, California 92618.
 Data is transferred to our partner Hatch so that they can provide said services in this context.
-You can find more information in the provider’s data protection policy: www.gethatch.com/en/privacy-policy/
+You can find more information in the provider’s data protection policy: https://www.pricespider.com/privacy-policy-2021/

 13. Rights of the data subject